 Mrs. Gray teaches biolgical science for senior high: anatomy and physiology, honors anatomy and physiology, and advanced placement biology.
 She holds a Bachelor of Science degree in Biology Education with a minor in zoology from Louisiana State University and has specialized training in advanced placement biology.
 Mrs. Gray previously taught advanced placement biology, biology, and anatomy and physiology at Cordova High school.

 Band Director Ben Hembruch joined us in 2016.
-He teachers sixth-grade beginner band, junior high band, and senior high band, conducts our marching band program, and directs our FACS School of Music, which offers private lessons in various instruments and in voice.
+He teachers sixth-grade beginner band, junior high band, and senior high band, and conducts our marching band program.
 Mr. Hembruch holds a Bachelor of Arts in Music from Murray State University.
 He previously served as assistant band director for McLean County High School, McLean County Middle School music teacher and choir director, and Calhoun Elementary School music teacher.
 Mr. Hembruch is experienced in developing and implementing marching band shows.
 He also has some experience with jazz and pep bands, and with solo and ensemble competition.